SolarArbiter/SolarArbiter.github.io/metrics.md

 ### Root Mean Square Error (RMSE) {#rmse}
 {: .anchor }
-The RMSE is the square root of the averaged of the squared differences between the forecasted and observed values, and is defined as:
+The RMSE is the square root of the averaged of the squared differences between the forecasted and observed values.
+The RMSE has the same units as the forecasted and observed values.
+The RMSE is defined as:

 $$ \text{RMSE} = \sqrt{ \frac{1}{n} \sum_{i=1}^n (F_i - O_i)^2 } $$

 RMSE is a frequently used measure for evaluating forecast accuracy.
-Since the errors are squared before being averaged, the RMSE gives higher weight to large errors compared to, e.g., MAE.
+Since the errors are squared before being averaged, the RMSE gives higher weight to large errors compared to similar metrics such as MAE and MBE.
 But like MAE, RMSE is a non-negative measure, where lower RMSE values indicate higher accuracy and a RMSE value of zero indicates perfect accuracy.
 For example, a wind speed forecast with RMSE of 1.2 m/s is more accurate than a forecast with RMSE of 1.8 m/s.

 ### Forecast Skill ($$ s $$) {#s}
 {: .anchor }
 The forecast skill measures the performance of a forecast relative to a reference forecast ([Marquez12](#ref-marquez12)).
+The Forecast skill is unitless.
 The Solar Forecast Arbiter uses the definition of forecast skill based on RMSE:

 $$ s = 1 - \frac{\text{RMSE}_f}{\text{RMSE}_{\text{ref}}} $$